abhrdey/BooksApp/README.md

 # BooksApp
-Online Books management application powered by Django in backend and React in Frontend
+Online Books management application powered by Django in Backend and React in Frontend